Text Selection

 Basic Drag

 Click and drag to select text.
-The selection highlight follows your mouse across lines, respecting userSelect boundaries.
+The selection highlight follows your mouse across lines, resolving through the document tree and respecting userSelect boundaries.

 mousedown → set anchor point